 K sh 180,000 – 300,000 gross / month

-Openings: 1 Location: Nairobi – Loresho (Lower Kabete Rd, near Lion’s Eye Hospital) Overview: Ever dream of turning compliance into a strategic advantage?
-As ESG & Regulatory Compliance Manager, you’ll be the glue holding environmental permits, social safeguards, and governance disclosures together for a growing manufacturing and distribution group.
-Your mission: keep the company on the right side of the law while driving sustainable impact.
-On any given day, you might be renewing NEMA EIA/EA permits, auditing hazardous waste handling, or running supplier ESG due diligence.
-Precision matters; each closed corrective action and on-time renewal isn’t just paperwork; it’s a shield against risk and a step toward operational excellence.
-You’ll also lead the annual ESG report, translating raw data into a narrative that executives and investors can actually digest.
-From training sites on incident reporting to coordinating sustainability initiatives like energy or packaging optimization, your work ensures compliance is actionable, not just theoretical.
-Put simply, this role blends technical rigor with strategic influence.
-If you love detail, thrive on stakeholder engagement, and want to make ESG a lever for real growth, this is the role where your skills meet impact.
+Overview: Ready to turn compliance into a growth engine?
+As ESG & Regulatory Compliance Manager, you’ll be the linchpin connecting environmental permits, social safeguards, and governance disclosures for a manufacturing and distribution powerhouse.
+Your work ensures the business runs clean, safe, and above reproach no surprises from regulators or communities.
+Day-to-day, you’ll juggle NEMA EIA/EA renewals, hazardous waste controls, and supplier due diligence with precision.
+Think of it as auditing with impact: each closed CAPA, every permit renewed, and every site trained adds credibility and reduces risk, while aligning operations with ESG best practices.
+You’ll also spearhead annual ESG reporting, translating complex data into compelling, GRI-aligned narratives that executives and investors actually read.
+And yes, you’ll be the go-to for sustainability initiatives from energy efficiency to packaging solutions, making compliance feel less like a checklist and more like a lever for growth.
+In short, this role blends technical mastery with strategic influence.
+If you thrive on detail, love turning rules into actionable programs, and want your work to visibly improve the company’s footprint and reputation, this is your stage.
 Key Responsibilities: - Maintain compliance calendar (NEMA permits, county licenses, hazardous waste). - Run supplier ESG due diligence and corrective action plans. - Lead annual ESG report; align metrics to GRI/UNGC where applicable. - Train sites on incident reporting, community engagement, and grievance logs. - Coordinate audits; close CAPA and report progress to EXCO. - Support sustainability initiatives (energy, water, packaging).
 Education & Experience: - Environmental Science/LL.B/Business; 5–7 years ESG/compliance. - Experience with EIA/EA, audits, and reporting frameworks.
-Skills & Tools: - Policy design, auditor management, data collection, and BI dashboards.
+Skills: - Policy design, auditor management, data collection, and BI dashboards.
 KPIs: - Permit compliance, audit findings closed, ESG scorecard targets, stakeholder feedback.
-Compensation (Kenya): KES 170,000–300,000 + annual bonus.
+Compensation: KES 170,000–300,000 + annual bonus.
 Figures are estimates shared by our clients and vary with your experience, interview performance, certifications, and company pay bands.
 Benefits: - Medical, pension, PPE/site allowances, training.
 Growth Path: - Senior ESG Manager → Head of Sustainability/Compliance → Director, Corporate Affairs.
 Ideal hierarchy and expected promotion cycle.

 K sh 170,000 – 300,000 gross / month